samtechnet/samtechnet/README.md

 - 👋 Hi, I’m @samtechnet
 1. - 👀 I’m interested in learning to code in Nodejs , python & Java
-- i'm a Nodejs developer using TypeScript
+- 🕸 I'm a Nodejs developer using TypeScript
 - 🌱 I’m currently learning Java as a backend developer at ineuron.io
+- 👨‍💻  I'm currently interning as a Java developer at Etranzact international PLC.
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me (samlaja1292@gmail.com)